maderix/SimpLang/README.md

 ## Compiler Pipeline: From Source to Execution

-The SimpleLang compiler transforms your code through a series of stages:
+The SimpLang compiler transforms your code through a series of stages:

 1. **Lexical Analysis (Text to Tokens):** The source code is broken down into fundamental units called tokens (keywords, identifiers, operators, etc.).